simpi11-insightflow/Delivery-Analysis-Dashboard/README.md

 📊Delivery Performance Analysis Dashboard
 📌Project Overview
 This project analyzes food delivery operations using SQL and PowerBI to identify key factors affecting delivery time and operational efficiency.The goal is to uncover bottlenecks and provide actionable insights.
 📊Key Insights
-🚦Traffic is the biggest bottleneck,increasing delivery time 🌃Evening hours have the highest delays(~58mins) ❄️Weather(snowy) causes highest delivery time(~67mins) 🚘Cars are slowe than bikes/scooter in dense areas ⚠️41% orders are delayed(SLA Breach)
+🚦Traffic is the biggest bottleneck, increasing delivery time
+🌃Evening hours have the highest delays(~58mins)
+❄️Weather(snowy) causes highest
+delivery time(~67mins)
+🚘Cars are slowe than bikes/
+scooter in dense areas
+⚠️41% orders are delayed
+(SLA Breach)
-👨‍🦰Rider load has less impact compared to traffic
+👨‍🦰Rider load has less impact
+compared to traffic

 ⚙️Tools Used
 SQL